-A Interior decorating is commonly mistaken for interior design, in enaction (Interior Designer' is a highly specialized accreditation.
-On the other Interior decorating is commonly mistaken for interior design.
-In Ontario, hand, anyone can call themselves an interior decorator, which does not require the same level of technical training.
+A Interior decorating is commonly mistaken for interior design.
+In Ontario, 'Interior Designer' is a highly specialized accreditation.
+On the other hand, anyone can call themselves an interior decorator, which does not require the same level of technical training.
 The title 'Interior Designer' represents an educated professional who has met the high standards for education, work experience and examination to gain Registered Membership, as defined by ARIDO.